 Does Section 504 require schools to do evaluations?

-This is directly from the Dept of Ed website:
+This is directly from the Department of Education website:

 How does Section 504 define disability and major life functions?

 Under Section 504, disability is defined broadly.
 A student is determined to have a disability if he or she has a physical or mental impairment affecting a body system.

 This impairment or disability must substantially limit one or more major life activities.
 These activities include such things as walking, seeing, hearing, speaking, breathing, learning, working, caring for oneself, performing manual tasks, eating, sleeping, standing, lifting, bending, reading, concentrating, thinking, communicating, and more.

 When determining whether a student has a physical or mental impairment, the school district must not consider the improvement of a disability caused by a “mitigating measure” such as medication, hearing aids, prosthetics, mobility devices, or other means.
 The language on mitigating measures was added in the ADA Amendments Act of 2008. (note: ADA was revised again in 2019, so there may be differences; also, bold mine because this comes up a lot in pertaining to ADHD)

 Can a student have both a 504 and an IEP?
 An example of this would be a child that has dyslexia and Type 1 Diabetes.
 They need special education for the dyslexia but only accommodations for the diabetes.